Ecuadorians to pick president under strict pandemic measures - WTMJ

 Sixteen candidates are vying to succeed President Lenín Moreno, a protege-turned-rival of former President Rafael Correa, who governed Ecuador for a decade and remains a major force despite a criminal conviction that blocked him from seeking the vice presidency this year.

-There are so many contenders that an April 11 runoff election is almost certain, but the clear leaders have been a Correa-backed candidate, Andrés Arauz, and a conservative former banker who finished second twice before, Guillermo Lasso.
+The leaders in the campaign have been a Correa-backed candidate, Andrés Arauz, and a conservative former banker who finished second twice before, Guillermo Lasso.

+To avoid an April 11 runoff, a candidate who doesn’t reach the 50% threshold can still win by securing at least 40% while also being 10% ahead of the rival in second place.

 Voters have been ordered to wear a mask, bring their own bottle of hand sanitizer and pencil, keep a 5-foot (1.5-meter) distance from others and avoid all personal contact in the polling place.
 The only time voters will be allowed to lower their mask will be during the identification process.